-New potatoes are my “go to” side for summer dinners.
+New potatoes are my “go to” side dish for dinners.
 They don’t seem as heavy as au gratin potatoes, they’re easy to roast and don’t require much pre-planning.
 And who doesn’t love those crispy edges!

 Normally I just cut them up, toss in a little olive oil and rosemary and bake them, easy peasy.
 Roasted potatoes and onions are just as easy but have the added flavor of roasted onion and some fresh herbs.
 Everything gets nice and crispy, potatoes and onions alike.